 The important thing is to realize that we use Vacilala steps not just in Vacilala but in all sorts of Vacilala variations at the start of very many moves, Sombrero, Dile Que Si, Medio Sombrero and El Dedo.
 We need to prep all those figures more or less the same.

-In Vacilala the Follow walks freely and can turn as much as two times 360 degree.
+In Vacilala the Follow walks freely and turns 1.5 times.
 When we hold hands, the Lead can lead the Follow to walk on a smaller or bigger circle as appropriate, making the steps more or less compact, and the Lead can make her turn more or less.